 Victor Lee Lewis, MA, founder and director of the Radical Resilience Institute, is a speaker, consultant, Neuro-Linguistic Programming (NLP) practitioner, certified NLP hypnotherapist, Emotional Freedom Techniques (EFT) practitioner, and was in the award-winning documentary, The Color of Fear.
 He is co-author, with Hugh Vasquez, of Beyond the Color of Fear.

-Angel Morgan, Ph.D., President of the International Association for the Study of Dreams (IASD) is founder of Dreambridge, adjunct professor and research faculty at Sofia University, author of The Alphabliss of Miss, and Dreamer’s Powerful Tiger: A New Lucid Dreaming Classic for Children and Parents of the 21st Century.
+Angel Morgan, Ph.D., Past President of the International Association for the Study of Dreams (IASD) is founder of Dreambridge, adjunct professor and research faculty at Sofia University, author of The Alphabliss of Miss, and Dreamer’s Powerful Tiger: A New Lucid Dreaming Classic for Children and Parents of the 21st Century.

 Dolores Jean Nurss, a freelance oneironaut, has presented on dreams for IASD, Mind/Body/Spirit Expo, and Fairy & Human Relations Congress, on multiple occasions each, and has hosted “The Outer Inn” throughout most of IASD’s PsiberDreaming Conferences.